 Applicants with Vocational Education And Training (VET) Study

-Applicants who have completed a VET course of study in early childhood education at a public TAFE or other VET provider either recently or some time ago are welcome to apply.
+Applicants who have completed a VET course of study in early childhood education at a public TAFE or other VET provider are welcome to apply.
 All training packages of Diploma of Early Childhood are accepted regardless of date completed.
 You will receive credit for a total of 6 degree subjects on the basis of your diploma studies.

 You can apply to study with us through direct entry and must also have:

 Applicants with work and life experience, and who have left secondary education more than two years ago (i.e. applicants who are not classified as recent secondary education applicants) and have not undertaken VET or higher education study since then, are welcome to apply.

 Experience could include a combination of factors sufficient to demonstrate readiness for higher education.
 This includes mature-age entry, professional experience, community involvement or work experience.
 Applicants may have undertaken non-formal programs that have helped them prepare for tertiary education or that are relevant to early childhood education.